laravel/spark-next-docs/src/spark-stripe/configuration.md

 ## Configuring Billables

-Spark allows you to define the types of billable models that your application will be managing.
+Spark allows you to define the type of billable model that your application will be managing.
 Most commonly, applications bill individual users for monthly and yearly subscription plans.
 However, your application may choose to bill some other type of model, such as a team, organization, band, etc. The Stripe edition of Spark currently only supports a single billable model entity (team, user, etc.) per application.

-You may define your billable models within the `billables` array of your application's `spark` configuration file.
+You may define your billable model within the `billables` array of your application's `spark` configuration file.
 By default, this array contains an entry for the `App\Models\User` model.
 If the billable model is something other than `App\Models\User`, you should invoke Cashier's `useCustomerModel` method in the `boot` method of your `SparkServiceProvider` class in order to inform Cashier of your custom model:

 ```php
 use App\Entities\User;